kunwarsaluja/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-as-a-cloud-service-sdk.md

 </repository>
 ```

-## Refreshing a Local Project with a New SDK Version {#refreshing-a-local-prokect-with-a-new-skd-version}
+## Refreshing a Local Project with a New SDK Version {#refreshing-a-local-project-with-a-new-skd-version}

 When is it recommended to refresh the local project with a new SDK?